 Outerknown

-Outerknown is certainly known to us.
-Founded by World Surf League champion Kelly Slater, swimwear is obviously in range, but they cover all your outdoor gear needs with outerwear, sweatpants, tanks, tees, sweaters, shirts, and shorts, too.
+Outerknown was founded by World Surf League champion Kelly Slater, swimwear is obviously in range, but they cover all your outdoor gear needs with outerwear, sweatpants, tanks, tees, sweaters, shirts, and shorts, too.

 You can sweat sustainably in tees and shirts made from organic and/or Regenerative Organic Certified®️ cotton, sweatshirts made from a hemp blend, sweaters made with recycled cashmere, and winter jackets filled with RDS-certified down.

-You’ll find recycled polyester in their sustainable swimwear, and some styles use spandex for added stretch.
+As a sustainable swimwear brand, you’ll find recycled polyester in some products, and some styles use spandex for added stretch.

-From developing circular models to switching to renewable energy, Outerknown walks the talk with its sustainable actions.
+From developing circular models to switching to renewable energy, Outerknown walks the talk.
 Their preloved platform, Outerworn, helps keep items in circulation longer, and orders ship in USA-made recycled paper packaging.

 My Personal Review of Outerknown’s Blanket Shirt: